nltp-project/deployment/instructions/CMS.md

 *title* - link text.

 *link* - link value.
 It is possible to use relative links for routes in current application and absolute links for external URLs.
-Please, make sure to include protocol for external URLS (for example https://google.com, where HTTPS is protocol).
+Please, make sure to include protocol for external URLS (for example https://google.com, where HTTPS is protocol). **It is possible to use global placeholders in link field.
+Read more about [Global placeholders](#global-placeholders)**

 *aria-label* - descriptive text for link which improves accessibility.